Cr0mb/Terraria-External-Cheat/README.md

 no loose DLLs, no config files required on disk — native dependencies self-extract to a temp cache on launch.

-> **Educational / single-player use only.** GVoid is a memory-editing study project for
-> offline, single-player Terraria.
-It deliberately contains no multiplayer packet manipulation
-> or anything aimed at disrupting other players.
-See [Disclaimer](#disclaimer).

 ---

 ## How it works